Experiment

 13. What is Like operator for and what are wild cards?

 Answers : LIKE operator is used to match patterns.
-A "%" sign is used to define the pattern.
+A "%"

 Below SQL statement will return all words with letter "S"